dmrl56/Monocraft-Installer/README.md

-# Minecraft Font Tool for VS Code
+# Monocraft Font Tool for VS Code

 A simple Windows GUI tool to install Monocraft fonts and configure Visual Studio Code font settings with one click.

 ## Features

-- ✅ **Add/Remove Minecraft Font**: Toggle Monocraft font in VS Code settings with one button
+- ✅ **Add/Remove Monocraft Font**: Toggle Monocraft font in VS Code settings with one button
 - 🎨 **Install/Uninstall Fonts**: Install Monocraft fonts for the current user (no admin rights required)
 - 📦 **Bundled Fonts**: Fonts can be embedded in the executable for single-file distribution
 - 🎯 **User-Level Installation**: No UAC prompts or administrator privileges needed